What is Two-Color Injection Molding?

 1. Automotive industry

-• Dashboard panels, control knobs and air vents.
+• Dashboard panels, control knobs, and air vents.

 • Car logos, emblems, and switches with dual-color effects.